garikoitz/RTP-preproc/README.md

 RTP2 uses some of the code from the same base repository (https://www.github.com/vistalab/vistasoft), but the tractography system has been redesigned for flexibility and completeness based on Freesurfer (Fischl, 2012), MRtrix (Tournier et al., 2019).

+RTP-preproc runs the MRtrix3 preprocessing pipeline, based on FSL's topup when the optional inverse phase encoded data are provided, otherwise the pipeline uses FSL's eddy tool.
+The pipeline can also perform de-noising, reslicing, and alignment to an anatomical image.
+Required inputs are diffusion NIfTI, BVEC, BVAL, and Anatomical (ACPC aligned) NIfTI.".

 ### Cite